w3c/permissions-ws-2022/report.md

 The group had a mixed opinion on whether the approach would be declarative via the manifest (inherently untrusted) or derived by the browser (how would this work on new sites?).
 There were concerns that creating predefined groups might have a chilling effect, working against novel new types of applications, or lend towards apps simply declaring themselves to be "super apps" that need all permissions

 The browser cannot really vet the actual purpose of the site, it will be up to the user ultimately to determine if the use of the site is what is disclosed.
 It seems worthwhile to do UXR on UI disclosing the name from the manifest, an intended purpose and the set of normal permissions associated with that app in a single dialog, what is user sentiment about this UI?
 What changes about their behavior?
 Do they want to be able to selectively choose within the predefined lists?

-### Accessibility considerations {#accessibility-considerations}
+### Accessibility considerations

 **Reporter**: Janina Sajka